 Upper and Lower Terraces, Crystal Palace Park SE19 - Bromley

 Terraces designed by Sir Joseph Paxton and situated to the east of the site of the Crystal Palace (re-erected here in 1852-4 and burnt down in 1936), at the top of Crystal Palace Park.
 The terraces are in a very poor condition and suffering from erosion, with fenced-off balustrading.
-Discussions are ongoing to determine an approach to further conservation works as part of the wider strategic Regeneration Plan for the park.
-The Local Authority has identified funding for restoration of the terraces, which are to be included in the first stage of delivery of the Regeneration Plan.
+Major further conservation works are planned as part of the wider strategic Regeneration Plan for the park with funding from a range of sources.
+Planning Permission has been granted and commencement of works is scheduled for 2025.
+The park as a whole is now in the custodianship of the Crystal Palace Park Trust.

 Site Details